2023 Equality Florida Legislative Slate

 Equality Florida’s theory of change rests on the notion that changing hearts and minds can change laws.
 That system requires a fair and functioning democracy free from censorship, government overreach, and authoritarian power-grabs.
 Thus, we work to ensure a free democratic process that protects everyone and treats everyone with respect.

-OPPOSE SB 170/HB 1515: The Arbitrary and Unreasonable Preemption bill threatens new local ordinances, including pro-LGBTQ ordinances by undermining local governance and decision-making.
+OPPOSE SB 170/HB 1515: The Arbitrary and Unreasonable Preemption bill threatens new local ordinances, which could include pro-LGBTQ ordinances by undermining local governance and decision-making.
 Cities and counties have led the way in enacting LGBTQ protections, but this bill makes it more difficult to adopt, modify, or defend new local policies.
 It would let anyone put local protections on hold just by filing a challenge, even if frivolous.
-Sponsors are Rep. Brackett and Sen. Trumbull.
+Sponsors are Rep. Brackett and Sen. Trumbull. – PASSED

 GUN VIOLENCE PREVENTION